nRF24/RF24/docs/using_cmake.md

    ```
    @note See the [MRAA](http://iotdk.intel.com/docs/master/mraa/index.html) documentation for
    more info on installing MRAA <br>
-2. Make a directory to contain the RF24 and possibly RF24Network lib and enter it
+2. Make a directory to contain the RF24 library and possibly other RF24* libraries and enter it
    ```shell
    mkdir ~/rf24libs
    cd ~/rf24libs